E. ICGC ARGO Policies and Guidelines

-ICGC-ARGO follows the Global Alliance for Genomics and Health’s (GA4GH) Framework for Responsible Sharing of Genomic and Health-Related Data which is founded on the belief that everyone should benefit from scientific advances and that data producers should receive proper attribution.
-ICGC-ARGO is also mindful that local cultural and regulatory practices, including ethical review, will differ across its member projects and their individual research studies.
-In order to support the aims of ICGC-ARGO while respecting differences between members, core bioethical principles will be adopted to help enable the gathering and translating of cancer genomics data into more effective prevention strategies and therapies, to provide better outcomes for patients and their families.
+ICGC ARGO follows the Global Alliance for Genomics and Health’s (GA4GH) Framework for Responsible Sharing of Genomic and Health-Related Data1 which is founded on the belief that everyone should benefit from scientific advances and that data producers should receive proper attribution.
+ICGC ARGO is also mindful that local cultural and regulatory practices, including ethical review, will differ across its member projects and their individual research studies.
+In order to support the aims of ICGC ARGO while respecting differences between members, core bioethical principles will be adopted to help enable the gathering and translating of cancer genomics data into more effective prevention strategies and therapies, to provide better outcomes for patients and their families.

 E.1.2 Informed Consent

-Because of the differing regulatory requirements and cultural norms held by differing countries, harmonisation of consent across ICGC-ARGO is not possible.
+Because of the differing regulatory requirements and cultural norms held by differing countries, harmonization of consent across ICGC ARGO is not possible.
 However, for the science to move forward, a core set of elements is needed to ensure the ethical use of patient and participant data.

-ICGC ARGO Programmes are asked if their data is consented for:
+ICGC ARGO Programs are asked if their data is consented for: